 In addition to notifying your international student adviser, you should contact your school/college academic advising office to discuss course enrollment options.
 Course availability and proper course placement will be limited if you arrive more than one week after the start of the semester on Tuesday, Jan.
 18. In most cases, it is not recommended to arrive more than two weeks after the first day of classes.
 International student advisers will provide late arrival letters on a case-by-case basis after consultation with your academic adviser.

 International travel guidelines

-Effective Nov.
-8, 2021, all “noncitizens who are nonimmigrants” traveling to the United States will need to be fully vaccinated with an FDA/WHO-approved vaccine.
-Travelers will be required to show proof of vaccination and a negative COVID-19 viral test taken no more than three days before the flight’s departure.
+The Oct.
+25 presidential proclamation remains in effect, which states that all “noncitizens who are nonimmigrants” traveling to the United States will need to be fully vaccinated with an FDA/WHO-approved vaccine.
+Travelers will be required to show proof of vaccination and a negative COVID-19 viral test taken no more than one day before the flight’s departure.

 Limited exceptions for noncitizen, nonimmigrants include:

 - Persons with valid visas who are citizens of a country with limited COVID-19 vaccine availability

 - Persons issued a humanitarian or emergency exception